 Now, let's add a Subtheme-specific ad.
 Since affordable office space is the best kind of office, let's add a text ad there:

 These ads are looking pretty good.
 So after reviewing all the ads to the side, all you have to do is scroll down to the bottom and press upload.
 Your STAG campaign will be uploaded to Google Ads as paused.
 You can then enable it either in Google Ads or in the Aori dashboard.
 You can also download it as as CSV and upload to Google Ads yourself.

 We have just created our first STAGs campaign 🎉

-After the plan selection, Aori gives you two options: sync the campaign directly to your Google Ads account or download a CSV of the file and then upload this file yourself to your account.
+After the plan selection, Aori gives you two options: upload the campaign directly to your Google Ads account or download a CSV of the file and then upload this file yourself to your account.

-Aori was designed to make campaign management easier as well, so connecting your Google Ads account and syncing the campaign would be the better approach if later on you would like to update anything in the campaign via Aori and then see these changes in campaign in Google Ads.
+Aori was designed to make campaign management easier as well, so connecting your Google Ads account and uploading the campaign would be the better approach if later on you would like to update anything in the campaign via Aori and then see these changes in campaign in Google Ads.